rba100/RedGate.Ipc/README.md

 ## Full duplex

-The server application can supply a `ClientConnected` event handler to the service host builder, to obtain a handle to `IConnection`s when clients connect.
+The server application can supply a `ClientConnected` event handler to obtain a handle to `IConnection`s when clients connect.
 Using this connection object, the server can create proxies to services running on the client.
 The important difference between the client-created and server-created proxies is that the client will attempt to reconnect to the server in the event of connection failure, such as when the service is restarting, but server-created proxies will immediately throw `ChannelFaultedException` and attempt no reconnection in the event of disconnection.